julissan/FrontendMasters-Getting-Started-with-JavaScript-v2/Notas.md

         It will become it's own scope block.
         Regularly used inside an "if statement"

-        Is a godd practice using it to avoid variables on the global scope accidentally beaing reassigned, the variables should have the smaller scope possible to use them properly.
+        Is a good practice using it to avoid variables on the global scope accidentally beaing reassigned, the variables should have the smaller scope possible to use them properly.

         Can be a very powerful tool for helping prevent bugs or problems to come back time later after the code was written.